Sarah Blasko: 2017–present: Depth of Field

+Blasko provided original songs for the soundtrack of Bell Shakespeare's 2023 production of Twelfth Night.
+She was initially hesitant to approach the comedy play; however, upon reading it, "[she] realised that characters like Sebastian and Viola are experiencing a huge amount of grief" and that "the treatment of Malvolio" is "really intense".
+Travis Johnson of TimeOut praised Blasko's originals, "reminding us that, for all the ribaldry, the story is rooted in real emotion and longing".

+In July 2024, Blasko announced I Just Need to Conquer This Mountain will be released in November 2024.

 Touring

 Sarah Blasko has toured extensively in Australia, as well as the US, Canada, UK and Ireland.
-Although the exact configuration varies, she performs with a five or six piece band usually consisting of drums, electric and synth bass, acoustic and electric guitar plus keyboards and various samplers/ effects units.
-Due to the breadth of arrangement most of the touring musicians are multi-instrumentalists.
+Although the exact configuration varies, she performs with a five- or six-piece band usually consisting of drums, electric and synth bass, acoustic and electric guitar, plus keyboards and various samplers/effects units.
+Due to the breadth of arrangement, most of the touring musicians are multi-instrumentalists.

 She also performed in a duo with Cranny accompanying on guitar and keyboards.
 In both formats, Blasko plays acoustic guitar and occasional keyboards.
 She has toured with folk/roots artists such as Ray LaMontagne and played outdoor rock festivals.
-In March 2005 she appeared at the South by Southwest festival where she wanted to "give some people who don't have a clue who you are, or those who have maybe heard a little about you, the chance to see what you do with their own eyes & ears.
+In March 2005, she appeared at the South by Southwest festival where she wanted to "give some people who don't have a clue who you are, or those who have maybe heard a little about you, the chance to see what you do with their own eyes & ears.
 More than anything, you've just got to be yourself".

 Blasko has toured the UK and Ireland with Tom McRae, and US and Canada with Ray LaMontagne, James Blunt and Martha Wainwright.
 She has played at Woodford Folk Festival, The Falls Festival, Homebake, Splendour in the Grass, Festival of the Sun, WOMADelaide festival and in 2006 joined the national Big Day Out tour.